KimMachineGun/mockc/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/KimMachineGun/mockc)](https://goreportcard.com/report/github.com/KimMachineGun/mockc)
 # Mockc: Complie-time mock generator for Go
 Mockc is a completely type-safe compile-time mock generator for Go.
-You can use it just by writing the mock generators with `mockc.Implements()` or using it with command like flags.
+You can use it just by writing the mock generators with `mockc.Implement()` or using it with command like flags.

 ## Features
 - Tools